kubernetes/community/contributors/design-proposals/apiserver-watch.md

 [EtcdResync](../../pkg/storage/etcd/etcd_watcher.go#L36)

-  Whenever relisting will be done to refresh the internal watch to etcd, EtcdResync event will be send to all the watchers.
+  Whenever relisting will be done to refresh the internal watch to etcd, EtcdResync event will be sent to all the watchers.
 It will contain the full list of all the objects the watcher is interested in (appropriately filtered) as the parameter of this watch event.
   Thus, we need to create the EtcdResync event, extend watch.Interface and